Enjoy these five simple tips to help reduce your sodium intake, while cooking meals at home.

 1. Use fresh herbs.
 Use onions, garlic, herbs, spices, citrus juices, and vinegars in the place of some or all salt to add flavor.

-2. Drain and rinse all canned vegetables and beans.
+2. Drain and rinse all canned vegetables, beans, and meat.
 This may help to cut the sodium content by 40%.

 4. Cook pasta, rice, and hot cereal with no added salt.
 Also use cooking methods like grilling, braising, and searing to bring out a food’s natural flavors.

 5. Incorporate foods with potassium.
 Potassium helps to counter the effects of sodium and may help lower your blood pressure.
 Foods high in potassium include sweet potatoes, regular potatoes, greens, tomatoes, white and kidney beans, non-fat yogurt, oranges, bananas, and cantaloupe.